 The DLC (diagnostic link connector) is the physical and electrical connection to the vehicle.
 Not only does it give a location to mount the device, but also it supplies the power and the protocol interface to the ECU (Electronic Control Unit).
 This connection is the port to the vehicle data, and it is critical that all installations are secure and that proper hardware is used.

-A great deal of engineering time has gone into making the Geotab device a “plug and play” unit.
+A great deal of engineering time has gone into making the Geotab GO device easy to install.
 With that said, much engineering time has also been put into investigating issues in the field that are mainly caused by improper installations.
 Utilizing the tools and the hardware to provide a secure connection and getting device confirmation is the key to insuring a successful installation and data set.
 We all know revisiting the vehicle at a later date is a costly venture and inconvenient for all parties involved.

 Understanding the onboard diagnostics in the vehicle can shed some light on the importance on a good install.